 While social media can be a powerful tool to harness brand awareness and engagement, it still does not fit in with every business type.
-Did you know for example that Apple has a live Twitter account (registered in 2011) but they have not posted a single tweet to it.
-In this instance, Twitter is not the best fit for Apple to use – instead they favour press releases and product launches in the form of conferences and keynote speeches.
+Did you know for example that Apple has a live Twitter account (registered in 2011) but they have not posted a single tweet to it?
+In this instance, Twitter is not the best fit for Apple to use – instead, they favor press releases and product launches in the form of conferences and keynote speeches.

 3. Google Ads

 Having an online presence is of course extremely important for any business, but just how much of a presence is a subject of best fit theory.
-A small local garment alteration business may prefer to utilise social media for organic online advertising as opposed to spending their limited budget on Google Ads.
-Business size, scope and ambition is also a factor here.
-For smaller local businesses and massive international corporations, competition may be few and far between and so investing in paid online advertising is not an essential for them – i.e. it would not be regarded a best fit for them.
+A small local garment alteration business may prefer to utilize social media for organic online advertising as opposed to spending their limited budget on Google Ads.
+Business size, scope, and ambition is also a factor here.
+For smaller local businesses and massive international corporations, competition may be few and far between and so investing in paid online advertising is not essential for them – i.e. it would not be regarded as the best fit for them.